 - Keeping your bedroom too warm and bright.
 Your body naturally cools down as you sink deeper into sleep.
 If your room is too warm, it counteracts this natural process, disrupting your sleep cycle.
 Similarly, any light sources, even very dim electronics, will mess with your body’s production of melatonin, which is a crucial hormone that directs your sleep/wake cycle.

 - Exercising and bathing right before bed.
 Harris suggests working out four to six hours before bedtime, which will give your body a chance to warm up, and then, importantly, cool down enough to support your body’s prime temperature for sleep.
 Similarly, having a warm shower or bath is best done one-and-a-half to two hours before bed, maximizing the chances that come morning not only will you be clean, but you’ll also be rested.

 - Sleeping in on the weekend.
 It feels so luxurious to roll over and go back to sleep on a Sunday, but if sleep is not your best friend yet, it’s best to keep your bedtime and your waking time consistent.
 It might not be the most fun friendship, but Harris insists that your alarm clock will be your BFF if you wake to it every single day.

 - Sneaking a peak.
 With our current obsession/addiction to technology, it can be tricky to turn off our devices an hour before bed—and to keep them off.
 Blue light is especially harmful to levels of melatonin, which means our body is not being supported to sleep.
 Also avoid peeking at the clock when you wake up in the middle of the night.
-All that will do is make you stressed out or anxious about not getting enough sleep.
+All it will do is make you stressed out or anxious about not getting enough sleep.